andrasq/node-qrpc/Readme.md

 - support call timeouts for more convenient error detection and cleanup
 - option to wrap the client into a "remote" object with callable methods that are transparently proxied to the remote service
+- add support for one-way (no reply) calls to omit the callback handling (eg for pushing stats)
+- think about how to gc or time out callbacks that have been abandoned by the server (call not closed)